-Once out of Nha Trang and after a transfer, you’ll be on the coastline passing though fishing villages to Dai Lanh Beach.
-After lunch and a swim on the beach it’s time for to start the afternoon ride.
+Once out of Nha Trang, and after a transfer, you’ll be on the coastline passing though fishing villages to Dai Lanh Beach.
+After lunch and a swim on the beach it’s time to start the afternoon ride.
 Touching the base of Da Bia Mountain there will be a few soft climbs then flat land, ending on country lanes amongst rice paddies and local villages.

-The first point of call this morning is the Thien An pagoda before riding to My Lai, sight of one of the worst massacres in the Vietnam War.
+The first point of call this morning is the Thien An pagoda before riding to My Lai, the site of one of the worst massacres in the Vietnam War.
 This afternoon you’re free to explore historic Hoi An.
 Soak up the atmosphere and vibrant streets and make sure you stay out late enough to see the town light up with lanterns lining the river at night, a truly beautiful sight.

-This mornings ride will take you to My Son, a 4th century centre of Cham civilization.
+This mornings ride will take you to My Son, a 4th century centre of Cham civilisation.
 The journey to My Son will be scenic and although multiple temples were destroyed during the war the remaining ones are still sure to impress.
 You will take a transfer back to Hoi An.

-Prepare yourself for the toughest day of the trip but we promise it will be worth it!
+Prepare yourself for the toughest day of the trip but we promise it will be worth it.
 Beginning with a steady climb up Hai Van Pass, the road Jeremy Clarkson called a ‘deserted ribbon of perfection’.
 The road offers spectacular views before a long and smooth descent.
 The 44km road to Hue, Vietnam’s former capital, is along the coast.

-Its history day today!
-Starting with the tombs of Khai Dinh and you’ll then cycle onto the Thien Mu Pagoda.
-Built in 1601 one of it's the tallest religious building in Vietnam with a famous marble turtle.
+Starting with the tombs of Khai Dinh, you’ll then cycle onto the Thien Mu Pagoda.
+Built in 1601 it’s one of the tallest religious building in Vietnam with a famous marble turtle.
 Enjoy a cruise along the Perfume River then it’s time to cycle to the Ming Mang Mausoleum.
 You will sleep on an overnight train to Ninh Binh.

 Enjoy a leisurely breakfast at the hotel before departing for your homeward travel.